JehanneOS/jehanneos.github.io/_posts/2019-01-06-thought-in-progress.markdown

 Changing `Dev` has a huge impact on the whole kernel, and it's just a part of the issue because I also want to move to a [new mount table](http://lsub.org/export/9pix.pdf).

-So ultimately, the Jehanne kernel is badly broken.
+So ultimately, the Jehanne kernel is badly broken right now.

 As a consequence you didn't saw much work ongoing on Jehanne, and to be honest...
 I wouldn't hold my breath.

-The File Protocol is the reason Jehanne exists: I want to build the infrastructure that will let people **hack** a **free** and **safe** distributed system, so I have to address both the technical and the legal issues to ensure it won't end like HTTP and browsers.
+The File Protocol is the reason Jehanne exists: I want to build the infrastructure that will let people **hack** a **free** and **safe** distributed system, so I have to carefully address both the technical and the legal issues to ensure it won't end in a user-hostile hell like HTTP and browsers.

 Because Jehanne is Free Software, **not** Open Source.